19bufordcarl/CarlRPG/Myth & Shadow/Items/Individual Item Cards/Armors/Armor Properties/Medium Armor Property.md

-# Heavy Armor
+# Medium Armor
 ## Requirements
 In order to wear armor with this property, you must have a [Favored Ability](../../../../Player%20Characters/Favored%20Ability.md) of:
 1. [Strength](../../../../Player%20Characters/Chosen%20Statistics/Strength.md) *or*
 2. [Constitution](../../../../Player%20Characters/Chosen%20Statistics/Constitution.md)

-Alternatively, you can wear armor with this property if you have an [Ability Score](../../../../Player%20Characters/Chosen%20Statistics/Ability%20Scores.md) of *at least* 5 for:
+Alternatively, you can wear armor with this property if you have an [Ability Score](../../../../Player%20Characters/Chosen%20Statistics/Ability%20Scores.md) of *at least* 3 for:
 1. [Strength](../../../../Player%20Characters/Chosen%20Statistics/Strength.md) *and*
 2. [Constitution](../../../../Player%20Characters/Chosen%20Statistics/Constitution.md)
 ## Lack of Requirements